rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-hugo-website/index.md

 Before deploying the project, three [Git](https://git-scm.com/) repositories need to be available for storing your website content, theme and a scaffold for the [Hugo](https://gohugo.io/) site generator.

 In your content repository (and theme or scaffold repositories if you are customising these), a webhook needs to be configured to trigger the reprovisioning of the website when changes are made.

+In [gitea IDP mode](#gitea-idp-mode), your website will accessible only after loggin in via a [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea), which must be deployed and an OAuth2 application configured, before this project is deployed.

 #### Setting up the repository for your website content